 Vincennes, going through old records, finds a connection between Dick Stensland, Buzz Meeks and Dudley Smith.
-He goes to Smith's house for further information.
-Smith listens long enough to find out if Vincennes had told Exley anything; when Jack says he hadn't informed Ed of the connection between Smith, Meeks and Stenslend, Smith suddenly shoots Jack in the chest.
-As Jack dies, Smith asks if Jack has anything to confess and Jack only says "Rollo Tomasi."
+He goes to Smith's house to inquire about how Smith signed off on a lot of work that both Stensland and Meeks performed over the past few years.
+Smith listens long enough to find out if Vincennes had told Exley anything; when Jack says he hadn't informed Ed of the connection between Smith, Meeks and Stensland, Dudley suddenly produces a revolver and shoots Jack in the chest.
+Before Vincennes dies, he chortles, and says "Rollo Tomasi."

 Exley checks with records keeping for arrest warrant books on Buzz Meeks and finds nothing.
 When he checks the daily log books he finds that Smith had signed off on nearly all of Meeks' and Stensland's work for many years and realizes the connection between them is prominent.
 White visits Lynn's house, furiously and jealously demanding to know about her tryst with Exley.
 When she tries to calm him down, he hits her, bruising her face.

 At the Victory, the two find that the calls were planted to get them together in a vulnerable location.
-They hold up in the same cabin where Sid Hudgeons was murdered.
+They hold up in the same cabin where Sid Hudgens was murdered.
 Smith's men approach the cabin and White and Exley open fire; a fierce gunfight ensues.
 They eventually kill all of Smith's men, however they are confronted by Smith himself, who shoots White, forcing him to fall.
 Smith turns his gun on a cornered Exley, who says "Rollo Tomasi".
 Smith asks who the man is, Exley tells him it's Smith himself, merely because he's a man who can evade the law.
 Smith hears approaching police cars and tells Exley to walk out with him, promising to further the younger man's career.
 He also tells Ed to show his badge.
 Exley shoots Smith in the back and walks out, holding his badge as Smith instructed.